Bitcoin Poker Sites: The Ultimate Guide

 Website: I may be paranoid, but I will only purchase these from Ledger’s official site

-The Ledger is the ultimate Bitcoin wallet.
-It's a hardware wallet, meaning it's a specialized physical piece of hardware only used for storing Bitcoin private keys.
+The Ledger is the ultimate Bitcoin poker wallet.
+It’s a hardware wallet, meaning it’s a specialized physical piece of hardware only used for storing Bitcoin and other cryptocurrency private keys.

 The Ledger Nano S is one of the most popular hardware Bitcoin wallets out right now along with the Trezor.
 I like the Nano S a little more because it’s a little less expensive, looks cooler, and never shows your recovery phrase on your computer screen.